Our Speakers & Chairs A-Z

 Bill Jackson

 Bill Jackson is a member of the College of Healing, practicing for over 50 years using crystals created by Buddhist monks under meditation.
 Also practices distance healing.
 Mind, Body, Spirit Wellbeing and Energy Healing.
 Lectures and give talks worldwide and has an international energy healing practice using traditional healing for contemporary times.
 Engaged in environmental organisations, including the early stages of Green Peace protecting the whales and involved in the Herefordshire & Radnorshire Nature Trust from the early 1960s to a lifetime membership of the Wildlife Trust.
 Awarded life membership of the Marine Conservation Society.
-Bill is the author of 3 books: A Thousand Years of High Sheriffs in Herefordshire Mortimer Landscape of North Herefordshire, with his third book to be published shortly.
+Bill is the Commissioning Editor of 3 books: A Thousand Years of High Sheriffs in Herefordshire Mortimer Landscape of North Herefordshire, with a third book to be published shortly.

 Larry Lamb